BscherpingGitHub/HomeworkWK1/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

  1. The best time to launch a play would be in May.
-May had the most successful launch dates of the entire year.
+May had the most successful launch dates of the entire years.
  2. The worst time to launch a play would be in Decemeber.
 Decemember had the worst successful launch dates for the years.

 - What can you conclude about the Outcomes based on Goals?

  The lower goal was more attainable versus the higher goal marks.
+When creators are creating a play, a lower budget will have a high chance of attaining its fundraiser goal.

 - What are some limitations of this dataset?

- These are only based off launch dates.
+ These are only based off launch dates and donations.
 There are more factors to making a play or show successful when dealing with fundraisers.
-A big part of Fundraisers success deals with awareness and presentating.
-Another limitation is
+A big part of reaching a fundraiser goal deals with awareness and presentation.
+People will invest into a fundraiser that would appeal to them.
+This will need more information on the audience to determine the age range to be as appealing as possible.

 - What are some other possible tables and/or graphs that we could create?

- We could use a bar chart which would give great representation based off difference of height.
+ We could use a column or bar chart.
+These charts give great representation for side by side comparison.